-Figure 3: Location of each solitary cetacean, worldwide (to date)
+Figure 3: Location of each solitary cetacean, worldwide to date (2019)

 If we consider distribution over time we note that the number of solitary cetaceans would appear to be on the increase (Figure 4).
-Overall, the average number of solitary dolphins in existence across the world would be 5.86 however, given the increasing trend it is perhaps more accurate to examine the average number preand post-1980, when the average is 1.90 and 9.79 respectively.
-This would certainly indicate that since 1980 we have seen the number of individual solitary dolphins increasing from two to 10 individuals at any one time, across the world.
+This would certainly indicate that since 1980 we have seen the number of individual solitary cetaceans increasing from two to 16 individuals at any one time, across the world.

-Figure 4: Number of solitary cetaceans in existence within any year (pre 1953 to 2008)
+Figure 4: Number of solitary cetaceans in existence within any year (pre 1953 to 2019)